awsdocs/aws-iot-docs/developerguide/certificate-policy-examples.md

 }
 ```

-For devices registered in registry, the following policy grants permission to connect to with a client ID that matches the thing name, and to publish to a topic whose name is equal to the subject's `CommonName` field of the certificate the device used to authenticate itself:
+For devices registered in AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core with a client ID that matches the thing name, and to publish to a topic whose name is equal to the subject's `CommonName` field of the certificate the device used to authenticate itself:

 ```
 {